How to Paint Your Front Door

 Step 5: Paint!

-Tip: Sand the door in-between coats to prevent drips and to achieve a more professional and hardwearing finish.
+Pro Tip: Lightly sand the door between coats to prevent drips and achieve a smoother, more professional, and hardwearing finish.

 Feeling inspired or need some paint advice?
 Why not call into your local branch of Pat McDonnell Paints and speak with one of our experts!
 Fast & free delivery on all orders.